homelabos/homelabos/docs/setup/installation.md

 #### Changing your domain

-If you need to change your domain (or subdomain) simply run `./set_setting.sh domain new.domain.com` then run `make` again.
+If you need to change your domain (or subdomain) simply run `make set domain new.domain.com` then run `make` again.

 ### Port Forwarding